nuvolaris/nuvolaris/docs/DEVEL.md

 Before starting you need a computer with enough memory.
 Since we use extensively Docker and create a local development environemnt, you need to [install docker](https://docs.docker.com/get-docker/) either on Windows, OSX or Linux and **assign to Docker at least 8 gb of memory**.

+The version of Docker we currently use and we have tested is **20.x**, either Docker Desktop or Docker CE.
+Earlier version may work or not work.
+Defintely the `docker.io` distributed with Ubuntu *does not work* and you have to update to Docker-CE.

-Given the high memory footprinr required, it is pretty unlikely you can work productively on any machine with less than 12G of memory.
+Given the high memory footprinr required, it is pretty unlikely you can work productively on any machine with less than 16G of memory.

 either:

-- [Use VSCode and the prebuilt Devcontainer](#use-vscode-and-the-prebuilt-devcontainer) that is the easiest and faster way to work, but you need to use VSCode and work in a Linux-based environment in a container with `bash`.
+- [Use VSCode and the prebuilt Development Container](#use-vscode-and-the-prebuilt-devcontainer).
+That is the easiest and faster way to work, but you need to use VSCode and work in a Linux-based environment in a container with `bash`.

-- [Use VSCode and the prebuilt Devcontainer on a Remote Server](#use-vscode-and-the-prebuilt-devcontainer-on-a-remote-server) for who doesn't have enough RAM to work on his machine, or simply prefer to use a remote server to develop.
+- [Use VSCode and the prebuilt Devcontainer on a Remote Server](#use-vscode-and-the-prebuilt-devcontainer-on-a-remote-server) for who doesn't have enough RAM to work on his machine, or simply prefer to use a remote server for development.

 - [Build your own development environment](#build-your-own-development-environment) so you can use your IDE and tools, but the setup is up to you and we provide only generic instructions.